syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/100_Kafka-c/001_Shifting_from_Java_to_C.md

 - The kafka-bootstrap-servers() option has been renamed bootstrap-servers().

-- The properties-file() is a Java properties file with options that are similar to, but not identical with, the options in the old, Java implementation's properties-file().
-For more information, click here.
-TODO
+- The properties-file() was replaced with the config() option of kafka-c, which is similiar but not identical to the properties-file() option.

 - The sync-send() option has been deprecated.
 Remove it from the configuration file.